-India’s booming 40,9001 Crore snack food market is attracting the hungry eyes of many profit seekers; from the budding local start-up to multinational giants.
-Yet potential entrants salivating at this market’s potential should first consider the possible risks and develop their strategies accordingly.
-Such an approach will ensure their eyes aren’t bigger than their stomach for the fight in this increasingly competitive sector.
+India’s booming 40,900 Crore snack food market is attracting the hungry eyes of many profit seekers; from the budding local start-up to multinational giants.
+Yet potential entrants should first consider the possible risks and develop their strategies accordingly.

 Thanks to a growing population and rising income levels, the Indian food sector has one of the strongest growth fundamentals of any industry.
 For packaged snack foods these fundamentals are complemented by two further growth drivers; convenience and the nation’s eating habits.

 With smaller families leading busier urban lives, the time and resources for regular home cooking are rapidly declining.
 At the same time, longer working hours and lengthy commutes leave less time for regular sit-down meals.
 Snack foods have been a long-time favourite in the Indian diet and now packaged and branded variants of namkeen, sweets and wafers have become the natural solution to the culinary cravings induced by the modern Indian lifestyle.
 The combination of these factors is propelling the snack food sector toward a projected compound annual growth rate of 14% from 2011 to 2015.

 Established snack food players like Haldirams and Pepsi Lehar have been joined by a new wave of market entrants in recent years, attracted to the sector thanks to its high growth rate and the relatively low level of capital required to establish production.